MicrosoftDocs/PowerShell-Docs/developer/webservices/public-resource-schema.md

 ### Associating entities

-You can associate two entities by using the Association and AssocationClass qualifiers.
+You can associate two entities by using the Association and AssociationClass qualifiers.
 For more information, see [Associating Management OData Entities](./associating-management-odata-entities.md).

 ### Derived types